Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 Answering the question: “Is going solar worth it?” isn’t possible without considering the advantages and disadvantages of solar panels.
 There are many benefits to going solar, including the following points:

-• Earn money back: With the SEG, you can sell any excess energy produced by your solar panels back to the grid and receive payments per kilowatt/hour (kWh) transferred.
-This way, you can earn up to £85 per year.
+• Earn money back: With the best SEG tariff, you can sell any excess energy produced by your solar panels back to the grid and receive payments per kilowatt/hour (kWh) transferred.
+This way, you can earn up to £75 per year.

 • Become more independent from the grid: Solar panels allow you to significantly reduce your reliance on the electricity grid year-round.
 This is especially true if you pair your solar system with a solar battery to store electricity for later use.